Walking Dead Comics Values

 Meanwhile, this issue is important, because it finds the survivors confirming the existence of another entire community, known as Hilltop.

-There is also a ComicsPro variant of this The Walking Dead comic issue, worth around $50 mint.
+There is also a ComicsPro variant of this The Walking Dead comic issue.

 This milestone issue of The Walking Dead comic does not disappoint for delivering intense drama.
 What this means, though, is the death of a major character (not revealed here, no spoilers!).